AAA Editor Notes

 The North Pacific Aquarium showcases the myriad marine creatures that inhabit Puget Sound, including sea horses.
 The South Pacific Aquarium displays tropical fish and sharks.
 Kids' Zone is a play area for children that has animals from around the world.

 The Wild Wonders Outdoor Theater features performing animal shows.
 During the summer visitors can ride a camel or feed budgies (courtesy of a feed stick) in a walk-through aviary.
-December evenings bring the Zoolights display, with more than 500,000 lights providing the illuminated outlines for life-size replicas of zoo animals.
+From late November through January 1, evenings bring the Zoolights display with more than 500,000 lights providing the illuminated outlines for life-size replicas of zoo animals.